 50g rock sugar

-1 tsp tapioca flour + 2 Tbsps water [thickening solution]
+1 teaspoon tapioca flour + 2 tablespoons water (for a thickening solution)

-3 pcs 10” round Pizza base – store-bought
+3 pieces 10” round ready-made pizza base (store-bought)

-1. Cook all sauce ingredients over medium heat until sauce reduces by quarter.
+1. Cook all sauce ingredients over medium heat until sauce reduces by a quarter.

 2. Add chicken and cook for five minutes or until just cooked.

-3. Remove chicken and slice into pieces when cool.
+3. Remove chicken and slice into pieces when cooled.